- Will signed exchanges work for me?

 amp.dev) for an example of the server-side changes you will need to make to route the required requests to

-Verify that your staging site returns the content with the added MIME type
+Verify that your staging site responds with content of MIME type

-v=b3 version string is the current version.
+v=b3 version string in the response is the version as of August 2019.
 This version will change.

 The bulk of the response should be your AMP page (in plaintext).
 There's a small binary header, and, if the page is >16kb, a few binary bytes sprinkled throughout.